 - 2.1 Each World Sailing MNA is the governing body for sailing in its country.
 In the disciplinary system, there can be two MNAs involved: the MNA of the venue and the MNA of the competitor. - 2.2 The role of the MNA of the venue in relation to misconduct is to hear any appeals from the decision of a protest committee under rule 70.
-The MNA of the venue may also have made prescriptions to the rules and have issued its own best practice and guidance to race officials and competitors. - 2.3 Since 2017, the MNA of the venue no longer considers reports concerning competitors (unless of course the competitor is from that MNA). - The MNA of a competitor is responsible for considering reports made to it under rules 69.2 and 69.3 for further disciplinary action. - 2.5 It is up to each MNA to decide how to structure its own disciplinary processes, subject to World Sailing's rules and regulations.
-It is important that MNAs have appropriate powers and procedures in place to undertake this responsibility. - 2.6 MNAs have the power to impose a greater range of penalties such as suspending a competitor from competition, banning them for a set period (including life) from events within its jurisdiction and suspending their Competition Eligibility and World Sailing Eligibility.
+The MNA of the venue may also have made prescriptions to the rules and have issued its own best practice and guidance to race officials and competitors. - 2.3 The MNA of a competitor is responsible for considering reports made to it under rules 69.2 and 69.3 for further disciplinary action. - 2.4 It is up to each MNA to decide how to structure its own disciplinary processes, subject to World Sailing's rules and regulations.
+It is important that MNAs have appropriate powers and procedures in place to undertake this responsibility. - 2.5 MNAs have the power to impose a greater range of penalties such as suspending a competitor from competition, banning them for a set period (including life) from events within its jurisdiction and suspending their Competition Eligibility and World Sailing Eligibility.